juniorconseiltaker/workshop-reactjs-part1/exercises/README.md

 learnpack start
 ```

-When you build your code, if a site don't show up you can enter yhis link in your web browser:
+When you `build` your code, if a new page don't show up you can enter this link in your web browser:
 http://localhost:3000/preview/

 ---